JMYoung93/Social-Network-API/README.md

 ## Usage
 1. Install MongoDB on your machine (if you don't, follow the instructions on the [MongoDB Website](https://docs.mongodb.com/manual/installation/))
 2. Clone the repo
-3. Install dependencies with `npm -i`
+3. Install dependencies using `npm -i`
-4. Run `npm start` to run the server and make the API live
+4. Run `npm start` to run the server
 5. Use your browser or an app like [Insomnia](https://insomnia.rest/) to test the REST API.

 ## Models